Skip to content

 Insert a string into another string at a given position.

-void string::insert(uint pos, string other);
+void string::insert(uint pos, const string&in other);

 Arguments: